 The following documentation is typically required to set up a trust:

 Having the correct documentation in place is essential for the smooth administration of the trust.
-We can guide you through the process, ensuring that all necessary documents are prepared accurately.
+We can guide you through the process, ensuring that all necessary documents are prepared accurately and that registration requirements are met.

 Funding the Trust